FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-With this article I want to briefly and shortly describe the differences between the rxjs operators `switchMap`, `mergeMap`, `concatMap` and `exhaustMap`.
+With this article I want to describe the differences between the rxjs operators `switchMap`, `mergeMap`, `concatMap` and `exhaustMap`.

 The last article [tap, map & switchMap explained](https://offering.solutions/blog/articles/2019/10/20/tap-map-switchmap-explained/) is, depending on the stats, one if my most successful blogs ever.
 So I thought I could continue writing something about rxjs and the operators mentioned above.